 - relevant ambient humidity

 - the retention power of the stratum corneum, your outer layer of skin

-- the time span, involving how long water moves from the lower skin layers to the upper regions of the stratum corneum
+- the period involving how long water moves from the lower skin layers to the upper regions of the stratum corneum

-Finally, remember that dehydration is due to a lack of water, not oil, despite what you may have heard.
-Even oily skin can experience dehydration.
+Finally, remember that dehydration is due to a lack of water, not oil, and even oily skin can experience dehydration.

-This means that the activity of your sebaceous glands can be normal or even overactive in dehydrated skin.
+This is because the activity of your sebaceous glands can be normal or overactive in dehydrated skin.